wolfpacs/wolfpacs/README.md

 Therefore, if you deploy WolfPACS, you need to expose 11112 to the outside world.
 Whereas you want to keep 11113 open inside the firewall (trusted side).

-In addtion, WolfPACS is best configured using http.
+In addition, WolfPACS is best configured using HTTP.
 WolfPACS listens on port 8080.

 Please see ![mini_admin.py](priv/mini_admin.py) for an example python script.